How to release CucuLiv (Neoseiulus cucumeris)

 - Gently rotate the tube to evenly mix the mites in the carrying material,

-- Sprinkle on top of plant canopy or place in bio boxes hung on the plant.
+- Sprinkle on top of plant canopy or near the base of the stem.
 Focus in hot spot areas.

 Can you store N. cucumeris?